 Buying a home is stressful but rewarding, yet, renting a home can be freeing of a large financial albatross around the neck.
 Use the above to help make a sound and educated decision over renting or buying.

 Spring is all about renewal, but sprucing up Charlotte NC rental homes for spring doesn’t have to revolve around spring-cleaning!
-Go a step further and freshen up your rented home with bright spring colors and patterns.
+Go a step further and freshen up your rented home with bright spring colors, decorative concrete and patterns.
 Use these decorator hints to help you bring nature’s seasonal beauty indoors in a budget-friendly way.

 - Freshen your window treatments.
 A Tampa shutters company friend suggested to me to add a patterned shade with floral or geometric designs depending on my style, and I liked the idea.
 Change out any heavy, dark or dour drapes and replace with sheers.
 These come in white and beige barely-there neutrals or you can choose tone-on-tone stripes or patterns that will filter light attractively and shift with the breeze.

 - Add bright accents and accessories.
 Bring springtime into the living room with a few bright orange throw pillows or add a brightly colored vase or art object to the coffee table.
 Such little accents make for the perfect birthday gifts for the coffee drinker, no need to gamble on their discerning taste buds this way and you make their place look that much warmer.